verivital/behaverify/README.md

 In this case, the user begins by creating a .tree file that follows the rules specified in ./metamodel/behaverify.tx.
 Assuming the user is at the top level directory of this repository and their tree is named ex.tree, the user will then execute the following commands

 python ./src/dsl_to_behaverify.py ./metamodel/behaverify.tx ex.tree --output_file ex.behave

 python ./src/behaverify_to_smv.py ex.behave --output_file ex.smv

 And at this point, the user may use the ex.smv file with nuXmv.

 ### .bt to .smv

-This is the same as .tree to .smv, except the rules are specified in ./metamodel/blueROV/btree.tx and the blueROV_dsl_to_behaverify.py is used.
+In this case, the user begins by creating a .tree file that follows the rules specified in ./metamodel/btree/btree.tx.
+Assuming the user is at the top level directory of this repository and their tree is named ex.tree, the user will then execute the following commands

+python ./src/btree_dsl_to_behaverify.py ./metamodel/btree/btree.tx ex.tree --output_file ex.behave

+python ./src/behaverify_to_smv.py ex.behave --output_file ex.smv

+And at this point, the user may use the ex.smv file with nuXmv.

 ### .tree to py_tree